Learning in Conjectural Stackelberg Games: Game Analysis

 with $\tau\in[0,1]$.
 We set $h \defeq (1-\tau)x^c+\tau x^s$, then expanding the right-hand side of Eq.~\eqref{eq:mvt} we obtain the following term:

-and with the same procedure we equivalently obtain similar terms for the derivatives w.r.t. $-i$ and $y$:
+and, with the same procedure, we equivalently obtain similar terms for the derivatives w.r.t. $-i$ and $y$:

-Comparing Eqs.~\eqref{eq:i_term}~-~\eqref{eq:y_term} we obtain the following link between SE and CCSE: \begin{proposition}[Existence of Conjectures] Given a SE $x^\star$, if each player's best response is differentiable, then we can always find a set of conjectures to reach $x^\star$. \end{proposition}
+Comparing Eqs.~\eqref{eq:i_term}~-~\eqref{eq:y_term} we obtain the following link between SE and CCSE: \begin{proposition}[Existence of Conjectures] Given a SE $x^s$, if each player's best-response is differentiable, then we can always find a set of conjectures to reach $x^s$. \end{proposition}